 We have physical, technical and administrative measures in place to help protect personal data from loss, unauthorised access or processing, modification, disclosure, damage, alteration, destruction or other misuse.
 Unfortunately, the transmission of information via the internet is not completely secure or private.
 You understand that any messages or information you send to our websites may be read or intercepted by others.
 If you have any questions about the security of personal data collected by lululemon contact us HERE.

-We ensure, with the signature of Standard Contractual Clauses adopted by the European Commission, that personal data transferred outside the EEA and Switzerland is maintained with at least the same level of security and protection for personal data that is required under applicable law.
+We ensure, with the signature of Standard Contractual Clauses adopted by the European Commission, that personal data transferred outside the UK, EEA and Switzerland is maintained with at least the same level of security and protection for personal data that is required under applicable law.
 Copies of the Standard Contractual Clauses we use to facilitate this transfer of data are available HERE and HERE.
-Transfers to Canada are made pursuant to European Commission decision 2002/2/EC of 20 December 2001.
+Transfers to Canada are made pursuant to European Commission decision 2002/2/EC of 20 December 2001 and recognized by the UK government.

 Retention of Your Personal Data